tburrows13/SpidertronEnhancements/README.md

 Press `Shift + E` whilst holding a spidertron remote to open the inventory of the connected spidertron.
 If not holding a remote, it will open the inventory of the vehicle (not just a spidertron!) you are driving.
 Spidertron inventories will never be forcibly closed, no matter how far away the spidertron becomes from the player.

-### Spidertron inventory sort

-Spidertron inventories are automatically sorted just like the player's.

 ### Spidertron corpse with inventory

 Spidertron inventories are saved into a corpse instead of being lost when it dies.